allddd/opnsense-filterlog/README.md

 ### TUI

-Once inside the TUI, you can navigate using:
+You can interact with the TUI using:

 - **`k`** or **`▲`** / **`g`** or **`Home`** - Scroll/jump up
 - **`j`** or **`▼`** / **`G`** or **`End`** - Scroll/jump down